-Preamble: Definitions
+Preamble

-The Definitions included in the Amended and Restated Bylaws of Electric Reliability Council of Texas, Inc. (the “Bylaws”) are incorporated by reference.
+Definitions.
+The definitions included in the Amended and Restated Bylaws of Electric Reliability Council of Texas, Inc. (the “Bylaws”) are incorporated by reference.

+Delegation of Authority to Board Committees.
+It is the policy of the Board of Directors to initiate any specific action required, in its opinion, to fulfill its duties consistent with Section 4.10 of the Bylaws, including regarding matters delegated to a Board committee or subcommittee (“Committee”) established pursuant to Bylaws Section 4.8.

 I. Meeting Procedures